 Standard Bounce Wedges

-The ‘standard bounce’ golf wedge is perfect for all conditions and will work well with any golfer, making it one of the most all-round playable clubs on the market.
-It will even suit the more creative players, it’s that versatile.
+The ‘standard bounce’ golf wedge is perfect for all conditions, and will work well with any golfer, making it one of the most all-round playable golf clubs on the market.
+It will even suit the more creative players--it’s that versatile!

 A brilliant option for golfers who prefer to play an open or square face out of the bunker and who have an average of slightly steeper attack angle, standard bounce wedges will work for anyone, not just the more experienced players.

 High Bounce Wedges

-High bounce golf wedges are good for golfers with a steep attack angle and are designed to play out of soft turf and sand.
-The combination of the wider flange and higher bounce angle prevent digging and creates smoother gliding action of the sole along the ground.
+High bounce golf wedges are good for golfers with a steep attack angle, designed to play out of soft turf and sand.
+The combination of the wider flange and higher bounce angle prevents digging, whilst creating smoother gliding action of the sole along the ground.
 This means that a high bounce wedge will play exceptionally well out of soft sand for golfers who prefer to keep a square face through impact.
 High bounce golf wedges are often associated with higher lofts, although this is not always the case.

 Low-to-Mid Handicap Wedges

-Low to mid handicap wedges are made with the better level of golfer in mind.
+Low to mid handicap wedges are made for the best golfers.
 Beginners and intermediate players should give these clubs a wide berth, as wedges made for the low to mid handicapper are far superior in difficulty and need to be used by seasoned pros or very good amateurs.

 Mid Handicap Wedges